marrink-lab/vermouth-martinize/doc/source/tutorials/go_models.rst

 The Gō model is described in the help::

- Virtual site based GoMartini:
+ Virtual site based GōMartini:
    -go [GO]              Use Martini Go model.
 Accepts either an input file from the server, or just provide the flag to
                          calculate as part of Martinize. (default: None) -go-eps GO_EPS        The strength of the Go model structural bias in kJ/mol. (default: 9.414) -go-low GO_LOW        Minimum distance (nm) below which contacts are removed. (default: 0.3) -go-up GO_UP          Maximum distance (nm) above which contacts are removed. (default: 1.1)